Zunawe/web-boilerplate/README.md

-│   └── tsconfig.json             Typescript config for the client side code ├── config/                       Configuration files for malleable but permanent data ├── scripts/                      Any scripts too complex for package.json │   └── build-dist.js             Builds and ejects a release version of this app │                                 (try npm run build:dist and give it a look) ├── server/                       Stuff that runs on the server │   ├── controllers/              Behaviors to be attached to routes │   ├── lib/                      Any significant chunks of code or modules required by the server which are
+│   └── tsconfig.json             Typescript config for the client side code ├── config/                       Configuration files for malleable but permanent data ├── scripts/                      Any scripts too complex for package.json ├── server/                       Stuff that runs on the server │   ├── controllers/              Behaviors to be attached to routes │   ├── lib/                      Any significant chunks of code or modules required by the server which are